gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 - 3 replicas for ETCD (both main and events)
 - A second instance for each controller (e.g., controller manager, csi-driver, scheduler, etc.) that can take over in case of failure (active / passive).

-After that, we have to ensure those pods get distributed over zones using the well-known patterns of podTopologySpreadConstraints, Affinities, and so on.
+To distribute those pods across zones, well-known concepts like podTopologySpreadConstraints or affinities are applied.

 ## kube-system Namespace